alex-harvey-z3q/terraform-puppet-provisioner-test/README.md

 ## Overview

 This is a proof of concept of the Puppet Terraform provisioner that was added in Terraform 0.12.2.
-It sets up a Puppet Master, a Puppet Agent that uses the latest Amazon Linux 2 AMI, installs a very simple "hello world" Puppet module, and then configures that agent node using this code.
+It uses Terraform and the Terraform Puppet provisioner to set up a Puppet Master and Agent that both use the latest Amazon Linux 2 AMI, it installs a very simple "hello world" Puppet module on the Puppet Master, and then configures the agent node using this code.

 ## Dependencies